August 28, 2024

 The benefits of diversity in the workplace are numerous, and companies looking to make the most of them should focus on equity as well as diversity and inclusion.

-In this article, we go into more detail about what diversity in the workplace means in 2021 and why it’s so important.
+In this article, we go into more detail about what diversity in the workplace means and why it’s so important.
 We also offer some tips for nurturing a diverse, equitable, and inclusive environment within your organisation.

 What Is Workplace Diversity?